RIADA Capital Partners to support challenged and stressed NI firms

 “Ultimately, our interest is in reaching satisfactory solutions acceptable to all stakeholders associated with a business and bringing certainty to all concerned, that is what really matters!”

-RIADA Capital Partners has two strands to their business: Investment into prospective companies which will typically demonstrate one or more of the features detailed above and Advisory services, which include the provision of debt and all other forms of finance, financial and operational restructuring, insolvency and restructuring services, mergers & acquisitions advisory, including, management buy-outs and buy-ins, as well as disposals, trusts and asset protection.
+RIADA Capital Partners has two strands to their business: Investment into prospective companies and Advisory services, which include the provision of debt and all other forms of finance, financial and operational restructuring, insolvency and restructuring services, mergers & acquisitions advisory, including, management buy-outs and buy-ins, as well as disposals, trusts and asset protection.